 - Winners are selected by the Education Prize Committee

-- These prizes are open to teams, collaborations and individuals.
+- These prizes are open to groups, teams and collaborations of any form or size, and individuals.

 - Winners will receive: